Life Below Stairs Guided Tour

 The tunnels are only open through the summer because outside these times the tunnels are home to bats.

-Here the tours alternate between the Ice House and the Historic Estate Office.
+Here the tours will visit the Ice House on Tuesdays, Wednesdays and Thursdays only.

 On the Ice House tour you can find out more about the fashion for iced desserts and chilled wine that necessitated the Ice House here.
 Find out more about the building, one of the largest in the country and could hold 216 cubic metres of ice, and find out about the men that would refill and dig out the ice required for each day.